TUC building exterior

 TUC Diabetes mobile unit at event

-Each of our programs and schools are bound by duty to social justice and a commitment to applying knowledge to improve lives.
-At Touro University California, we live those ideals every day—ensuring that communities everywhere gain access to health care and education.
+Each of our programs and schools is committed to fostering a culture of fairness, with a focus on applying knowledge to improve lives.
+At Touro University California, we live these ideals every day, working to ensure that communities everywhere have access to comprehensive healthcare.

 Better Together